AlexSerbinov/GravitasScan/README.md

 To launch the project, you need to perform the following steps:

+1. Make sure that system have [nvm](https://github.com/nvm-sh/nvm) or node 20++ instaled
-1. Make sure you have pm2 installed: `npm install -g pm2`
+2. Make sure you have pm2 installed: `npm install -g pm2`
-2. Install npm packages with the command: `npm install`
+3. Install npm packages with the command: `npm install`
-3. Set up all necessary infrastructure (Infrastructure Setup section)
+4. Set up all necessary infrastructure (Infrastructure Setup section)
-4. Launch all services with the command: `npm run all`
+5. Launch all services with the command: `npm run all`
-5. To stop a specific service, use the command: `pm2 stop <service name or namespace>`
+6. To stop a specific service, use the command: `pm2 stop <service name or namespace>`
-6. To completely stop all services, use the command: `pm2 stop all`
+7. To completely stop all services, use the command: `pm2 stop all`
-7. After updating the code, always execute the following commands, otherwise changes will not be accounted for in pm2: `pm2 stop all` `npm run all`
+8. After updating the code, always execute the following commands, otherwise changes will not be accounted for in pm2: `pm2 stop all` `npm run all`

 ## Infrastructure Setup